alextegelid/Wordpress-new-project-config/readme.md

 - Create a wp-config-local.php file for local database parameters
 - Exclude wp-config-local.php in .gitignore and Sublime ftp config file
 - Create a Sublime text 2 project config file (projectName.sublime-project)
-- Configure .sublime-project file with 3 folders :
-	- My theme
-	- plugins
-	- All website (it will be helpfull for the 1st migration on a remote server)
 - Prompt you if you want to configure ftp for Sublime text 2
 - Create a Sublime text 2 sFTP config file sftp-config.json in each folder.
 - Create a new project in codeKit
 - Launch your project in Sublime text 2
-- Open your newly created wordpress website in your favourite browser

 ##Requirements
 - I created this script for MAC, I don't know if it works on other platforms.